-Colombia and the United States are among the preferred sources for the metallurgical coal consumed in the production of silicon metal and silicon-based alloys, and the vast majority of producers source coal from these two countries.
-In the year ended December 31, 2018, approximately 70% of our coal was purchased from third parties.
+Colombia and the United States are among the preferred sources for the coal consumed in the production of silicon metal and silicon-based alloys, and the vast majority of producers source coal from these two countries.
+In the year ended December 31, 2019, approximately 74% of our coal was purchased from third parties.
 Of our third party purchases, approximately 70% came from Colombia.
 Additionally, nearly all of the manganese ore we purchase comes from suppliers located in South Africa and Gabon.
 We do not control these third party suppliers and must rely on them to perform in accordance with the terms of their contracts.
 If these suppliers fail to provide us with the required raw materials in a timely manner, or at all, or if the quantity or quality of the materials they provide is lower than that contractually agreed, we may not be able to procure adequate supplies of raw materials from alternative sources on comparable terms, or at all, which could have a material adverse effect on our business, results of operations and financial condition.
+In addition, since many suppliers of these raw materials are located in the same region, if a natural disaster or event affected one of these regions it is likely alternative sources would also be similarly affected.